1 Chronicles 16 – David’s Psalm of Thanks

 · Talk about His mercy often to other people.

-· Use everything around you as reminders to the goodness of God.
+· Use everything around you as reminders of the goodness of God.

 c.
-Asaph the chief: This indicates that David though the Levites had appointed Heman as the leader of worship (1 Chronicles 15:17), at this time David elevated Asaph to this position.
+Asaph the chief: Previously, the Levites had appointed Heman as the leader of worship (1 Chronicles 15:17).
+At this time David elevated Asaph to this position.

 B. David’s song of thanksgiving.